 <Use spatial reasoning> Draw a map of an imaginary island.
 Draw a map of your room from different perspectives – if standing in the doorway, and if flying above.
 See Making Maps.

 <Spend time with people of different ages> Kids can interview grandparents, neighbors, a shop owner, a musician.
 Play Crazy Eights, dominoes or Yahtzee with relatives and older friends.
 Include the kids in discussions at the dinner table.

 <Experience traditions> Outings to baseball games with my dad are a treasure.
 My kids experience his love and respect for the sport and its traditions.

 <Listen to different types of music> Explore classical to cuban to jazz to alternative and everything in between.

-<Do experiments that interest your kids; listen to their questions and curiosities and help them learn more> Try webbing with info from YouthLearn or ECRP... it's like mind-mapping.
+<Do experiments that interest your kids; listen to their questions and curiosities and help them learn more> Try webbing... it's like mind-mapping.
 Explore topics using The Project Approach.

 <Read to kids> Invent bed-time stories.
 Tell them stories about your childhood.

 <Make books together> Staple folded lined paper at the fold and use illustrations to tell a story.
 Type as your kids tell you their story.
 Record on a digital voice recorder and transcribe later.
 Older kids can write stories on smaller paper and you can glue it together with book binding glue.